 - Proven Profit: A track record of profitably managing complexes

 - Reviews: A strong background in customer service and former tenant reviews

-- An on-staff crew of maintenance professionals
+- Assistance: A crew of maintenance professionals or relationships with local vendors

-- Computerized accounting and maintenance tracking systems
+- Planning: Detailed, computerized accounting and seasonal maintenance tracking systems